carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 teaching: 15
 exercises: 20
 questions:
-- "What is Unsupervised learning?"
+- "What is unsupervised learning?"
 - "How can we use clustering to find data points with similar attributes?"
 objectives:
 - "Understand the difference between supervised and unsupervised learning"